Parent page: Working with Components

 By far the easiest method to attach a datasheet to a component is to select it within your Windows File Explorer, then drag and drop it onto the indicated area of the component's Data Sheet aspect view tab, in the Explorer panel.
 You can attach any number of datasheets to a component.
 Once dropped, the file(s) will be uploaded.

-Attach one or more datasheets to an existing component in the server by dragging and dropping the datasheet(s) onto the component's Data Sheet aspect view tab.
+Attach one or more datasheets to an existing component in the Workspace by dragging and dropping the datasheet(s) onto the component's Data Sheet aspect view tab.

 Browse for a Datasheet to Attach